Sorixelle/pebble.nix/README.md

 - `homepage`: A URL to the homepage for your app.
 Optional.
 - `sourceUrl`: A URL to the source code of your app.
 Optional.
 - `screenshots`: An attribute set containing screenshots of your app on Pebble watches.
 Each attribute contains a list of paths to screenshots.
+At least 1 screenshot in total must be provided.
 The following attributes are valid:
   - `aplite`: Screenshots for the aplite platform (Pebble, Pebble Steel)
   - `basalt`: Screenshots for the basalt platform (Pebble Time, Pebble Time Steel)